How to Make a Resume for Teens

 If you have any work experience, be sure to include it in this section.
 If you don’t, you can fill this section with any other experiences that show employers you possess the right skills for the role.

 On a resume for teenagers with no experience, you can fill your work experience with:

-You can also include other details about your time in school, such as involvement in clubs and the relevant coursework you completed.
+If you’re writing a college freshman resume, you can also include details about your time in school, such as involvement in clubs and the relevant coursework you completed.
 For instance, if you’re applying for a hotel front desk position, you can mention the skills you developed while studying hospitality in school.

 4. Showcase Your Skills

 If you’re like most teenagers, you probably don’t have much work experience to list on your resume.
 That’s where a strong resume skills section comes into play.

 Here’s a list of transferable skills that work great for teen resumes: